metabase/metabase/docs/questions/introduction.md

 ## Viewing events on your chart

-If your results are a time series, you can display events.
-See [Events and timelines](../exploration-and-organization/events-and-timelines.md).
+If your results are a time series, you can display events on along the x-axis.
+See [events and timelines](../exploration-and-organization/events-and-timelines.md).

 ## Deleting a question